 Areas of counselling I deal with

-I offer an introductory session by telephone or video for £25 (or face to face for £35).
+I offer an introductory session for £25 via phone/video call (£35 if this is in person).
 This allows us to start to explore some of the issues you are experiencing to see how we might work effectively together.

-All subsequent sessions cost between £40 and £55 depending on the type of counselling required and whether these are during peak/off peak hours.
+All subsequent sessions cost between £40 and £60 depending on the type of counselling required and whether these are during peak/off peak hours.

 I also have some spaces available at a reduced cost for students or those on a lower income.